Standard fees for landlords

 Our Premium Property listing package costs £125 inc. VAT

 When the initial tenancy ends and a new tenant found a Letting Fee is charged equivalent to 25% of the monthly rental achieved for the property, subject to a minimum fee of £300 inc. VAT (£250 + VAT).

 Preparation of Inventory and Schedule of Property Condition

 Campbell+Dean do not charge for the provision of a written Inventory and Schedule of Property Condition.
 The inventory does not include out buildings, garages or loft areas.
 Colour pictures are not included in the inventory.
 An independent Inventory and Schedule of Property Condition can be instructed for an additional fee which will be agreed with the Landlord in advance.

 Regular property inspections are undertaken.
-A settling in visit is completed, normally in the first month of the tenancy.
-Thereafter inspections are completed every three months.
 If an additional inspection is requested or required then an admin charge of £40 (£48 +VAT) will be charged per inspection.

 At the end of the tenancy an exit inspection is conducted with the tenant.
 The Inventory and Schedule of Property Condition drawn up at the commencement of the tenancy is issued to the tenant.
 Campbell+Dean will apply to the scheme for the return of the deposit as soon as reasonably practicable after the end of the tenancy.
 If there is a dispute, the Agent may, upon instruction by the Landlord and subject to a separate charge, participate in the dispute resolution mechanism operated by the approved scheme.

 Campbell+Dean do not add a levy to maintenance instructed or receive any commission payments from contractors.
 It is worth noting that many agents may take such payments.

 As a RISC member firm Campbell+Dean are experienced in managing property upgrades and refurbishments.